prajwalgotmare/Kidney_Stone_Prediction/README.md

 ## About the Dataset

 The kidney-stone-dataset.csv is a comma-separated values file containing data on patients with kidney stones.
-The file has 255 rows and 21 columns, with each row representing a patient and each column providing information on various characteristics and laboratory test results.
-The dataset includes a target variable, "Risk of Stone", which is a continuous variable representing the risk of developing kidney stones.
+The file has 90 rows and 8 columns, with each row representing a patient and each column providing information on various characteristics and laboratory test results.
+The dataset includes a target variable, "target", which is a continuous variable representing the risk of developing kidney stones.
+The dataset can be used for tasks such as predicting the risk of kidney stones based on patient characteristics and test results.

-The dataset contains 12 features related to the risk of developing kidney stones, including age, gender, weight, height, family history, and various blood and urine measurements.
-The dataset is useful for building predictive models to identify individuals at high risk for kidney stones, which can aid in the development of prevention and treatment strategies.
+The eight columns in the dataset are as follows:

+- gravity: the specific gravity of urine
+- pH: the pH level of urine
+- osmo: the osmolarity of urine
+- cond: the conductivity of urine
+- urea: the urea concentration of urine
+- calc: the calcium concentration of urine
+- target: the risk of developing kidney stones (continuous variable)
+- shape: the shape of the dataset (90, 8)

 ## Basic EDA